cloudlace/vuetify-dialog-promise/CODE_OF_CONDUCT.md

-# The Cloudcore Code of Conduct
+# The Cloudlace Code of Conduct

 **Version:** 1.0.0